 Day 2 of our enrichment trip in Italy began with breakfast at Hotel Verona.
 We were all quite eager to get to the wineries and happy to hop on the bus that would be our transportation for the week.
 Our driver Enzo didn’t speak much English but he got us from point A to point B safely and with a smile.
 Our first stop was Ferrari Trento in Trentino.
-Ferrari is famous for their sparkling wines made in the traditional method just like Franciacorta and Champagne.
+Ferrari is famous for its sparkling wines made in the traditional method just like Franciacorta and Champagne.

 Our initial tour was led by Export Manager, Massimiliano a.k.a Max.
 He shared the family history and how the Lunelli family became the face of Ferrari Trento.
 Giulio Ferrari, the creator of the winery, began making quality wines in 1902.
 He had no children therefore eventually needed to entrust someone to keep his dream alive.
-Among many candidates he chose Bruno Lunelli, owner of a wine shop in Trento.
+Among many candidates, he chose Bruno Lunelli, owner of a wine shop in Trento.
 Today, the 3rd generation of the Lunelli family is keeping Ferrari alive and well.

-He showed us old style equipment used to make wine as well as the enormous fermentation tanks of today.
+He showed us old-style equipment used to make wine as well as the enormous fermentation tanks of today.
 We walked and talked through the halls passing dusty bottles awaiting their destiny.
 Max had a wonderful sense of humor and a special way of keeping everyone engaged.

-We headed to Enoteca della Valpolicella, an adorable little restaurant and cellar that mimicked a small cottage in the woods, for dinner and more conversation.
-The table was prepared upstairs in an old attic type setting.
+We headed to Enoteca Della Valpolicella, an adorable little restaurant and cellar that mimicked a small cottage in the woods, for dinner and more conversation.
+The table was prepared upstairs in an old attic-type setting.
 I am not sure of the Italian name for each dish so I will just tell you in plain English.
-We started with a delicious pumpkin soup with bread bits and of course an assortment of cheeses, prosciutto and salumi followed by Carbonara with grape sauce.
-Just when we thought we could not eat one more bite, in came the Veal and Polenta with seasoned vegetables, desert bread and more cheeses.
+We started with a delicious pumpkin soup with bread bits and of course an assortment of cheeses, prosciutto, and salumi followed by Carbonara with grape sauce.
+Just when we thought we could not eat one more bite, in came the Veal and Polenta with seasoned vegetables, desert bread, and more cheeses.
 This marvelous spread was paired with a variety of Bolla wines including an Extra Dry Prosecco, 2015 Soave Classico, 2014 Le Poiane Valpolicella Ripasso, 2015 Tufaie Soave Superiore Classico, 2011 Amarone Della Valpolicella Classico, and my personal favorite the 2009 Le Origini Amarone Della Valpolicella Classico.
-Finally, to respect tradition we had the 2013 Ugolini Grappa di Amarone, and topped our espresso off with the last few drops.
+Finally, to respect tradition we had the 2013 Ugolini Grappa di Amarone and topped our espresso off with the last few drops.
 Our first actual day of winery visits came to a close and we headed back to Hotel Verona for a good night’s sleep.
 It was such a fabulous day.
 I could hardly wait until morning.